Home > Index > L

 Lancashire Railways

 Railroad game set in the UK involving bidding to be the one to build track and then gaining income based on deliveries made over it.
 I prefer New England Railways which uses exactly the same system as it does not feature this one's long north-south, spinal track.
 In addition, the demands are grouped much more homogeneously location-wise.
 While this is all probably realistic, the result seems to be that the central spine tracks are all important.
 They pay a great deal and other players cannot help using them as well.
 Whoever can own these tracks seems destined to win so there appear to be fewer strategic options here.
 This can be unfair as these tracks might appear when one happens to be low on funds and inspite of the "inflation" rules meant to hamper the leader, it can still be that the rich get richer.
 There can also be kingmaker situations towards the end.
 We play by drawing tracks on the board with dry erase markers instead of using chits and found it about 100% better in terms of deciphering the board.
 I am still wondering whether the game would be improved by a variant which prohibits a supply of something appearing at a city where it is demanded.
 By the way, while I generally like little wooden blocks in games, in this one I thought it might have been nicer to have the commodity chips that one uses in a game like Empire Builder.
 Otherwise, one never pays any attention at all to the type of what one is hauling.
 Probably a long way of saying the story element is not as strong as it could be.
-[Winsome]
+[6-player Games]

 Landslide